To submit an article online, and to check the status of your submission, you need to have an account with Sri Lankan Journal of Physics

 REFERENCES (font-11, normal, single spacing)

 Citation of reference information should be as simple and as concise as possible.
 A superscript number in Arabic numerals should indicate references in the text.
 Follow the instructions given below when preparing the final reference list in numerical order at the end of the manuscript.
-Add DOI numbers for each reference if it is available.
+Name with initials of each author should be included.
+It is mandatory to include DOI for each reference if it is available.

-J.R.
-John, Liquid Ionization Calorimetry with Time Sampled Signals, Proceedings of the International Conference on Low Temperature Physics (Madison, 1958) p.
+John, J.R.
+(1958) Liquid Ionization Calorimetry with Time Sampled Signals.
+Proceedings of the International Conference on Low Temperature Physics.
+Madison, p.
 201.

 Sri Lanka Sustainable Energy Authority (2012), viewed 21 March 2012, http://www.energy.gov.lk